JrdnVan/Calendar-Planner/calendar-planner/README.md

 ### Description

- Markup : * Single page web application aiding users to plan days in segments of weeks.
+* Single page web application aiding users to plan days in segments of weeks.
 * Made in pure ReactJS(JavaScript, CSS, HTML) without any imported libraries.
 * Persistence in the form of browser cookies.
 * Supports mobile view modes.